 Felt and Fur Coffee Stain Removal

-Felt, animal fur and synthetic fur are all composed similarly, and all have the same requirements for coffee stain removal.
+Felt, animal fur, and synthetic fur are all composed similarly, and they all have the same requirements for coffee stain removal.

 - Gently blot up all the excess coffee, being careful not to force the stain further into the fibers.